-Our Rate-Regulated Business
+Our Rate Regulated Business

-Transmission: Our transmission system transmits high-voltage electricity from nuclear, hydroelectric, natural gas, wind and solar sources to distribution companies and industrial customers across Ontario.
-Our system accounts for approximately 98%3 of Ontario's transmission capacity with approximately 30,000 circuit kilometres of high-voltage transmission lines.
-We also own and operate 25 cross-border interconnections with neighbouring provinces and the United States, which allows electricity to flow into and out of Ontario.
+Transmission: Our transmission system transmits high-voltage electricity from nuclear, hydroelectric, natural gas, wind and solar sources to local distribution companies and industrial customers across Ontario.
+Our system accounts for approximately 92% of Ontario's transmission capacity with approximately 30,000 circuit kilometres of high-voltage transmission lines.
+We also own and operate 25 cross-border interconnections with neighbouring provinces and the United States, which allow electricity to flow into and out of Ontario.

-Distribution: Our distribution system is the largest4 in Ontario.
+Distribution: Our distribution system is the largest in Ontario.
 It consists of approximately 125,000 circuit kilometres of primary low-voltage power lines serving approximately 1.5 million customers, mostly in rural areas.
-As well, Hydro One Remote Communities Inc. serves customers in one grid-connected and 21 off-grid communities in Ontario's far north.
+As well, Hydro One Remote Communities Inc. serves customers in three grid-connected and 19 off-grid communities in Ontario's far north.

-Our Other Business
+Our Other Businesses

-In addition to supporting Hydro One's regulated business segments, Acronym Solutions offers a comprehensive suite of information and communications technology (ICT) within a number of categories including: Network and Internet; Operations; Cloud; Managed Security; and Voice and Collaboration, that extend beyond its fibre optic network, in a competitive commercial market.
-We also invested in Ivy, a joint venture between Hydro One and OPG, which provides EV charging network services.
-We have also established an Energy Management Services business and are providing behind-themeter battery energy storage system solutions to commercial and industrial customers, in partnership with EDF Renewables.
+In addition to supporting Hydro One's regulated business segments, Acronym Solutions Inc. offers a comprehensive suite of information and communications technology within a number of categories including: Network and Internet; Operations; Cloud; Managed Security; and Voice and Collaboration, that extend beyond its fibre optic network, in a competitive commercial market.
+We also invested in lvyTM Charging Network ("Ivy"), a joint venture between Hydro One and Ontario Power Generation Inc. (OPG), which provides electric vehicle (EV) charging network services.
+We have also established an Energy Management Services business and are providing behindthe-meter battery energy storage system solutions to commercial and industrial customers, in partnership with PowerFlex, an EDF Renewables company.